 How did you become associated with the Recording Connection?

 It was through Brian Kraft and Tim Palmer, an old friend of mine.
 Tim and I went to school together and he introduced me to Brian at SXSW a few years ago.
-I’m an ambassador for the school.
-What they’re doing is a really good thing.
-Instead of the approach that many other music schools take, the RRF approach is a better deal for kids.
-You’ll at least get a definite 1-on-1 tuition.
-You help them out, they help you out.
+I work as an ambassador for the school, and I think what they’re doing is a really good thing.
+Instead of the approach that many other music schools take, the Recording Connection approach is a better deal for kids.
+At the very least you get a definite one-on-one tuition.

 Wrapping up, can you tell me what 2015 holds for you?

-I’m mixing a band from Seattle in January and an album I worked on by the Xcerts a few months ago came out and it’s doing well.
-I’m also finishing off mixing an EP for a band called Monarchs, which I’m enjoying.
-Things just roll in, and I keep working!
+I’m mixing a band from Seattle in January.
+Another album I worked on a few months ago by The Xcerts came out and is doing well.
+I’m also finishing a mix of an EP for a band called Monarks, which I’m enjoying.
+Things just roll in and I keep working!